2 Republicans say they intend to run for Arkansas Senate seats

 He said the issues Largent likely wants to avoid "are the issues that are moving the people of Arkansas right now," such as opposing vaccine mandates and critical race theory.

-Stone, who is Garner's father-in-law, is a 60-year-old registered forester who has served as a commissioner to the Arkansas Forestry Division since 2018 and has been a small business owner for 33 years.
+Stone, who is Garner's father-in-law, is a 60-year-old registered forester who has served as a commissioner to the Arkansas Forestry Division since 2018 and a small-business owner for 33 years.
 He also served two years on the Camden City Council in the early 1990s and has served as co-chairman of the grassroots group United for the Community for the past decade.

+"The building blocks for moving forward are growing our economy and creating the best education system for our children," Stone said.

 The self-described conservative Republican said he believes in traditional American values and that the state's Medicaid expansion program "needs to be modified in some capacity."
-He said he didn't know how it needs to be modified.
+But he said he didn't know how it needs to be modified.

 Last month, the federal government approved a request from Gov. Asa Hutchinson's administration for a waiver to retool Arkansas' version of Medicaid expansion.